piotr1212/carbon-c-relay/carbon-c-relay.md

     connection refused errors on the clients.

   * `-U` *bufsize*:
-    Sets the socket send/receive buffer sizes in bytes.
+    Sets the TCP socket send/receive buffer sizes in bytes.
 When unset, the OS default is used.
 The maximum is also determined by the OS.
     The sizes are set using setsockopt with the flags SO_RCVBUF and SO_SNDBUF.
 Setting this size may be necessary for large volume scenarios, for which also `-B` might apply.
+Does not set UDP socket buffer sizes.

   * `-T` *timeout*:
     Specifies the IO timeout in milliseconds used for server connections.